 For years, we've been leaning out of commercial farming, cultivating relationships with small, family-owned flower farms, and working to lower our carbon footprint.
 As a result, our dried florals are mostly grown domestically in the Pacific Northwest.
 For our non-native florals, we partner internationally with a small farm in Baja, Mexico, a small farm in the Netherlands, a farm in China, and an environmentally focused nursery in Japan.

 From planting to processing, our trusted farmers focus on lowering their environmental impact at every step.
-Through sustainable harvesting techniques, natural drying processes, solar-powered facilities, and on-site, certified wastewater treatment, our partners keep dried flowers as natural as possible.
+Our partners keep dried flowers as natural as possible through sustainable harvesting techniques, natural drying processes, solar-powered facilities, and on-site, certified wastewater treatment.
+Below is a snapshot of a few of our favorite farms:

-At Afloral, we’re also striving to do better.
-We’re shifting our focus to more natural stems (this means less dying and fewer processes) and choosing only vegetable-based/food-grade dyes when possible.
-In addition, we’re replacing plastic sleeves for dried bundles with biodegradable Kraft paper and phasing out our recyclable plastic packaging.
-All of our dried florals will note a country of origin and processes practiced on each product page.
+At Afloral, we're always striving to do better.
+We're shifting our focus to more natural stems (this means less dying and fewer processes) and choosing only vegetable-based/food-grade dyes when possible.
+In addition, we're replacing cellophane sleeves for dried bundles with biodegradable Kraft paper.
+Our dried florals note a country of origin and processes practiced on each product page.
 All dried or preserved products can be sorted by:

 - Bleached - Processed to remove natural coloring.
 All wastewater is treated on-site in certified facilities.